With HD here, finding a way to record programming from broadcast (both cable and antenna) has posed a problem.

-The following is a solution I have found that works well and provides high-quality video.
+The following is a solution I have found that worked incredibly well and provided extremely high-quality video.
 It uses consumer gear to stream HD across an IT network and records to commonly found Mac machines in the broadcast environment.
-With Final Cut Pro becoming so commonplace in the news environment and easily exported to servers, I found recording to a Mac G5 the easiest way to go.
+With Final Cut Pro becoming so common place in the news environment and easily exported to servers, I found recording to a Mac G5 the easiest way to go.

-Confidence monitoring is displayed if desired, and all programs to be recorded or already recorded are easy to see in the software GUI.
-Once recorded, the EyeTV software allows for semi-accurate (to the second, not frame) editing.
-This allows the file to remain native to the software and fast to render for Final Cut.
-The video can then be quickly “flipped” to your native editing format, cleaned up to the frame and posted into your server quickly.
+Confidence monitoring is displayed if desired, and the software is intuitive enough that all programs to be recorded or already recorded are easy to see in the software GUI.
+Once recorded, the Elgato EyeTV software allows for semi-accurate (to the second, not frame) editing.
+This allows the file to remain native to the Elgato software and fast to render for Final Cut.
+The video can then be quickly “flipped” to your native editing format, cleaned up to the frame, and posted into your server quickly.

 The typical one-hour Elgato-native file is about 5Mb per hour of HD video, and the quality of the video is nothing short of incredible.
-I found both the HDHomeRun hardware and EyeTV software to be rock-solid, with no missed recordings during testing or actual use.
-The software allows for auto-purging (based on a pre-determinded number of days or shows recorded).
-In addition, auto-compress to a tight archive format (like MP4, QuickTime or DivX) is possible from within the software.
+I found both the HDHomeRun hardware and EyeTV software to be rock-solid with no missed recordings during testing or actual use.
+The software allows for auto-purging (based on a pre-determinded number of days or shows recorded), and auto-compress to a tight archive format (like MP4, Quciktime or DivX) is possible from within the Elgato EyeTV software.

 On a Mac G5 (setup as Final Cut Editor), there were ample resources to allow perfect recording of two channels simultaneously.
 Because the HDHomeRun has two tuners, you can record one off-air and one off-cable channel at the same time without killing machine resources.
 The result is great video with no lip-sync errors.